RoryBecker/CodeRushPlugins/FAQ.md

 People could send al sorts of pull requests...
 ...Please link to this plugin.
-...I think we need a page which lists all plugin of type X ...You typing\spelling is aweful...
+...I think we need a page which lists all plugin of type X ...Your typing\spelling is aweful...
 I have fixed this for you. :)

 With plugins being located in all these different locations, it seemed sensible to have once location from which could unify these locations